jyuill/bc-lmr-data-products/README.md

 7. Content of each tab is controlled by:
    * the dataset created for each category type
    * the reactive objects created for each category type derived from the dataset
-   * the dynamic sidebar, with filters, that is created in the server.R file
+   * the dynamic sidebar, with text and filters, created in the server.R file
+      * any text in sidebar is set in dynamic sidebar section in server.R for each tab
+      * sidebar content is dynamic based tabset selected by the user
       * filters are created based on the unique values in the dataset for each category type
-      * sidebar content is dynamic based tabset selected by the user
       * main panel content is dynamic based on the filters selected by the user - including checks for existence of ALL filters before displaying charts (check sections in server.R for set up filters, dynamic sidebar, start of each category tab)